Detect catfishing and fake profiles with catfish reverse image search

 Stay safe.
 Stay informed.
 Use Surfface

-A 12-year-old girl took her own life: The Case of Alexander McCartney
+A 12-year-old girl took her own life.
+The case of Alexander McCartney

 A twelve year old girl took her own life after being coerced by McCartney, who posed as a teenage girl online.
 He admitted to 185 charges involving seventy child victims.
 It is the largest known catfishing case in the United Kingdom.